 Unlock the power of compounding

-As simple as it may seem, compounding can play a key role as you pursue a bright financial future.
+As simple as the theory may seem, compounding can play a key role as you pursue a bright financial future.
 Compounding, simply put, is when an investment generates earnings on reinvested earnings.
-In your retirement accounts, where you’ll accumulate funds over the course of years or even decades, it can have a powerful impact.
+When this theory is utilized in retirement accounts, where funds may be accumulated for years or even decades, it can be pretty powerful.
+Consider the following scenario: An investor receives a sum of $10,000 from an inheritance.